rgeirhos/object-recognition/README.md

 6. image identifier in the form a_b.JPEG, with _a_ being the WNID (WordNet ID) of the corresponding synset and _b_ being an integer.

 ## images
 We preprocessed images from the ILSVRC2012 training database as described in the paper (e.g. we excluded grayscale images).
 In total we retained 213,555 images.
 The \'images/\' directory contains a .txt file with the final image names (the ones that were retained).
-If you would like to obtain the images, have a look at the [ImageNet website](http://image-net.org/download.php).
+If you would like to obtain the images, check out the [ImageNet website](http://image-net.org/download.php).
+In every experiment, the number of presented images for every entry-level MS COCO category (e.g. dog, car, boat, ...) were exactly the same.

 ## lab-experiment